-Doing this, while keeping a clean, smell free and safe feeling environment for your chinchilla will make the chances of your chinchilla ever biting you slim to none.
+Doing this, while keeping a clean, smell free and safe environment for your chinchilla, will make the chances of your chinchilla ever biting you slim to none.

-Unfortunately, I can’t say the same for your friends, family or other strangers.
-I assure you, chinchillas will get used to you, not everyone else.
-Always exercise caution with others handling your chinchilla and instruct them how to properly handle your furry friend to avoid the chances of taking one of the sharp-toothed chinchilla bites right to the finger.
+Always exercise caution with others handling your chinchilla.
+Instruct them on how to properly handle your chinchilla to avoid the chances of them taking one of the sharp-toothed chinchilla bites right to the finger.

-A rinse under some water and a band-aid if needed should take care of the issue for you quickly.
+A rinse under some water and a band-aid, if needed, should take care of the issue quickly.